mrjones2014/RIP-Harambe/README.md

 # RIP-Harambe
 Hackital hackathon project

 Have you ever woken up and really wanted to be Harambe?
 What about Rick Ross?
-Or maybe you just want to laugh and Donald Trump's ridiculoud toupee?
+Or maybe you just want to laugh and Donald Trump's ridiculous toupee?
 If you're like me, it's a weekly occurence.

 Well now, **your dreams can come true!!**